-Task must be clearly marked with the correct initials and surname of each candidate.
+The task must be clearly marked with the correct initials and surname of each candidate.
+Internal moderation MUST be conducted on each phase by the internal moderator on school level.

 2.4 Consequences of absence / non-submission of tasks.

 If a candidate's practical assessment task is incomplete or unavailable with valid reason, the candidate may be given three weeks before the commencement of the final end-of-year examination to submit the outstanding task.
 Should the candidate fail to fulfil the outstanding PAT requirement, such a candidate will be awarded a zero mark for that PAT component.